TheOddCell/bur/CONTRIBUTING.md

 For `pmmm`, it will be placed in `[pmmm strata]/usr/bur/[type]/[name]`

 If you do not want to fill in the field, it must be set to `"/dev/null"` but not gone.
 I am not joking.
 This is with the exception of `readmepls`, where it can be empty.
+It must still be there, just with nothing after the `=` sign.